bonny/WordPress-Simple-History/readme.txt

 = 2.n (nnn 2018) =

-- Add login of privacy and GDPR related functions in WordPress.
+- Add logging of privacy and GDPR related functions in WordPress.
+Currently the following new [privacy related features in WordPress 4.9.6](https://wordpress.org/news/2018/05/wordpress-4-9-6-privacy-and-maintenance-release/) are logged:
+	- A Privacy policy page is created
+	- A new Privacy page is selected
+	- Privacy data export is requested for a user/email
+	- Priacy data export request is confirmed by user.
+	- Privacy data export is downloaded in the admin area (by an admin or other user with required capability)
+	- Privacy data export email is sent to user
+	- A user/admin removes a data export request for a user
 - Fix error when categories changes was shown in the log.
 Fixes https://wordpress.org/support/topic/php-notice-undefined-variable-term_object/.
 - Fix error when a ACF Field Group was saved.
 - Fix error when the IP address anonymization function tried to anonymize an empty IP adress.
 Could happen when for example running wp cron locally on your server.